Please change to our global website

 Share this article

 How do you usually cope with those sudden bumps and shakes?
 Does it affect your comfort during flights?
+It’s common for some people to feel scared when turbulence hits, especially if they are already anxious about flying.

 Knowing how to get over turbulence anxiety can be the difference between a relaxed, enjoyable flight and an unpleasant white-knuckle ride full of turbulence anxiety.
+Many travellers worry about turbulence and feel worried before or during flights, but understanding and managing this worry can make flying much more comfortable.

 What is fear of turbulence?